wagov/wasocshared/docs/advisories/20240508002-Adobe-Acrobat-Reader-Security-Updates-May-2024.md

-# Adobe Acrobat Reader Security Updates May 2024 For Windows And MacOS
+# Adobe Acrobat Updates May 2024 For Windows And MacOS - 20240508002

 ## Overview